 Tree No. Tree Species Ht. (m) Stem Dia. (mm) Br Branch Spread (m) C- Ht. (m) Age Class Phys Con.
-Structural Condition Other Comments Preliminary Recommendation Remaining years Category Grade N S E W N-North S-South E-East W-West Ht Height C- Crown Phy Con Physiological Condition A- Average Dia Diameter Cat Category 1301 Tulip Tree Liriodendron tulipifera 5 100 2 1 1 1 2 Young Fair/ Good Fair There is a rope attached to a branch in its crown and it has suffered some minor branch breakage in its crown.
-Its lower branches have been removed in order to raise up its crown.
-Maintain a larger weed- free area around its base with mulch.
+Structural Condition Other Comments Preliminary Recommendation Remaining years Category Grade N S E W N-North S-South E-East W-West Ht Height C- Crown Phy Con Physiological Condition A- Average Dia Diameter Cat Category tulipifera and it has suffered some minor branch breakage in its crown.
+Its lower branches have been removed in order to raise up its crown. with mulch.
 Remove rope attached to branch in its crown.
-40+ C1 1302 Elm Ulmus glabra 6 140 2 2 3 1 2 Young Fair Fair There is a split branch in the crown and this may develop into a structural weakness as the tree grows in size.
+1302 Elm Ulmus glabra 6 140 2 2 3 1 2 Young Fair Fair There is a split branch in the crown and this may develop into a structural weakness as the tree grows in size.
 There is a bark wound on the main stem in its lower crown and its lower branches have been removed in order to raise up its crown.
 It may become infected by 'Dutch Elm Disease'.
 Remove split branch and any dead/ unstable growth.
 Maintain a larger weed- free area around its base with mulch.
 Monitor for infection by 'Dutch Elm Disease'.
 20+ C1 1303 Dawn Redwood Metasequoia glyptostroboides 'Fastigiata' 5 100 1 1 1 1 0 Young Fair/ Good Fair/ Good It has a low branch formation down to ground level and it is establishing well.
 Maintain a larger weed- free area around its base with mulch.
 40+ B1 1304 Wellingtonia Sequoiadendron giganteum 7 280 2 2 2 2 0 Young Fair/ Good Fair/ Good It has a good conical habit with a low branch formation down to ground level.
 It requires no work at present.
 40+ A1 1305 Ash Fraxinus excelsior 4 100 1 1 1 1 2 Young Fair/ Poor Fair It leans from base and I suspect it has heaved at the root-plate in the past before it could properly establish.
 These rooting issues are reflected in its physiological condition with some naturally suppressed deadwood in its crown.
-Its lower Maintain a larger weed- free area around its base with mulch.
+Its lower branches have been removed in order to raise up its crown.
+Maintain a larger weed- free area around its base with mulch.
 Monitor its condition annually.
-20+ C1
+20+ C1 The f ollowing trees s are locat ed al ong th e footpath up to th e bridge over the railway line.